michaelmusty/.dotfiles/IDEAS.md

 * Could probably put my pre-commit hook that bans commits to master in here;
   maybe make it a bit smarter by only banning commits to master if a branch named "develop" exists
+* Almost definitely going to want to try a runparts layout for Git hooks at some point